NeuroDesk/neurocommand/README.md

 ### Inital install
 #### CLI mode - For non-desktop experiance
 If running on cli only ...
-Run `bash build.sh --init`
-Enter a installdir (defaults to ./local)
-Skip past the others
-Run `bash build.sh --cli` to install in cli mode
+Run `bash build.sh --cli --lxde` to install in cli mode
 Run `bash containers.sh` for installing all containers

 #### For Lxde desktops